 Winter Travel and Avalanche Safety Gear

-You won’t be getting very far from the trailhead without a quality pair of skis or snowshoes, or a splitboard to plow through the deep stuff.
-And once you have those, you might need accessories like climbing skins (if you opt for skis or a splitboard), poles, boots, and a pack or sled to haul everything to your campsite.
+You won’t be getting very far from the trailhead without a quality pair of skis, snowshoes, or a splitboard to plow through the deep stuff.
+And once you have those, you'll likely need accessories like climbing skins (if you opt for skis or a splitboard), poles, boots, and a pack or sled to haul everything to your campsite.
 Finally, if you’ll be crossing any avalanche terrain on your route, you’ll need to bring along a beacon, shovel, and probe—after the proper training, of course.

 Backcountry Skis, Splitboard, or Snowshoes